What Are Pork Rinds? Can I Have Pork Rinds on Carnivore?

 Shelf-Stability Long shelf-life Shorter shelf-life, needs refrigeration

 Another animal skin that aligns well with Carnivore Diet principles is chicken skin.
-It has a rich nutrition profile and can be baked and seasoned easily.
+It has a rich nutritional profile and can be baked and seasoned easily.

 Pork Rinds vs. Chicken Skin

-Both pork rinds and chicken skin are made from the skin of an animal and can be consumed in the Carnivore Diet, but they have many differences.
+Both pork rinds and chicken skin are made from the skin of an animal and can be consumed in the Carnivore Diet, but they have many differences, as shown in the table below.

 FeaturePork RindsChicken Skin